 Last but not least, there are many spiritual and holistic programs that offer an alternative approach to addiction.
 They will provide the support the addict needs.

 There are different rehabilitation centers.
 Recently, some of them offer much more than medical and psychological help.
 If the economic factor is not an issue, there are many luxury rehabs where one can stay.
 They offer alternative experiences that one can compare to a luxurious resort.
 For example, to help with detox, massages, and exercises are part of that recovery process.

 Also, they will develop individual programs to meet the patient’s needs.
 In addition, the facility might organize hiking, yoga, organic lifestyle, and meditation.
 A study shows that yoga decreases anxiety with 14.7%.

-In summary, detox is only one part of the recovery, extended treatment and aftercare are also crucial.
-Have you noticed any signs of Fentanyl addiction in your loved ones?
-You need to help them find the right place where they can get clean.
-There’s no easy recovery process, and sometimes patients can relapse.
-However, always remember that you can fight this horrible Fentanyl addiction.
+Detox is only one part of the recovery; extended treatment and aftercare are also crucial.
+If any signs of Fentanyl addiction are noticed, the right help should be found.
+There’s no easy recovery process, and sometimes, patients can relapse.
+However, always remember that Fentanyl addiction can be treated.

 - National Institute on Drug Abuse.
 Fentanyl and Other Synthetic Opioids Drug Overdose Deaths.
 2018. https://www.drugabuse.gov/related-topics/trends-statistics/infographics/fentanyl-other-synthetic-opioids-drug-overdose-deaths.